All Episodes

 Is that the country under siege?

-Is it just just that's what the far right are against, is it?
+Is it just that's what the far right are against, is it?

-Uh but I and so I had to get a screenshot because he started getting ratio to hell on it, right?
+And so I had to get a screenshot because he started getting ratio to hell on it, right?

 He said, I too would like my country back.

-That calm, sensible, peaceful, tolerant, rational, stable, essentially moderate Britain, which extremists and rich American igrema ignoramuses want to take from us.
+That calm, sensible, peaceful, tolerant, rational, stable, essentially moderate Britain, which extremists and rich American ignoramuses want to take from us.

 Surely these are the values we should be defending.

-So yes, John, these were the values of Britain in 1990.
+It's like, yes, John, these were the values of Britain in 1990.

-Spoiler alert, it was literally ninety-five per cent native.
+Spoiler relate, it was literally 95% native.

-It's so fast the change.
+It's so fast to change.

-It has been so so fast.
+Yes, it has been so, so fast.

 We were allowed those when we were actually in control of our country, when it was under the rubric of our auspices.